School attendance, behaviour and welfare

 Any application for leave must only be in exceptional circumstances and the Head Teacher must be satisfied that the circumstances are exceptional and warrant the granting of leave.
 Head Teachers would not be expected to class any term time holiday as exceptional.

-Parents can receive a Penalty Notice from the Local Authority for taking their child on holiday during term time without consent from the school.
-From September 2013 these Notices now cost £60 per child per parent if paid within 21 days and £120 if paid between 22 and 28 days.
+Parents can receive a fine from the council for taking their child on holiday during term time without consent from the school.
+The fines cost £60 per child per parent if paid within 21 days and £120 if paid between 22 and 28 days.

 Discipline and exclusions

 All schools have a behaviour policy and code of conduct for pupils, which set the expectations of how pupils should behave in the classroom, at lunch breaks and outside of school, for example, at bus stops.
 You should be able to download the policy from the school's website or request a copy from your child's teacher.

 Where behaviour policies are breached your child may face detention, fixed period exclusion or, as a last resort, permanent exclusion.
 Your child's school will be able to provide guidance on exclusion from schools.

 We work with schools, agencies and parents to support pupils who are at risk of exclusion and disengagement.
 This may be where a pupil has social, emotional or behavioural difficulties, is a looked after child or where the child has been excluded from school.

 We also offer advice to families where they have chosen to education their child outside the school environment.